Arthropod bites and stings: Personal protection

 Travelers should seek to minimize outdoor activity during peak activity times and avoid high risk areas such as regions with known outbreaks or epidemics.
 Standing water and dense vegetation also commonly attract arthropods.
 Clothes covering most exposed skin can also provide a measure of physical protection, which may be augmented when the fabric is treated with pesticides such as Permethrin.
 Topical repellants such as N,N-diethyl-m-toluamide (DEET) is supported by a large body of evidence.

 Vaccines may also help prevent vector-borne diseases for eligible patients.
 For example, Japanese encephalitis, Yellow fever, and Dengue fever have FDA-approved vaccines available.
 Since they are relatively new vaccines, however, they are not standard of care as of 2023.
 Additionally, patients traveling to Malaria endemic regions are routinely prescribed Malaria chemoprophylaxis.

 Patients with a history of venom hypersensitivity may benefit from venom immunotherapy (VIT).
-Patient eligibility for VIT includes a prior anaphylactic reaction to a venomous sting and who have IgE to venom allergens.
+Patients eligibile for VIT include those with a prior anaphylactic reaction to a venomous sting and who have IgE to venom allergens.
 VIT can help prevent future severe systemic reactions in select patients.